rebeccamrfoster/Kanary/README.md

     this.setState({ query, movies: matched });
 }
 ```

+#### **CHALLENGE:**
+Initially, if the user deleted their search query from the search bar, the `selectMoviesBySearch` function would select for movies whose director, description, or genre matched an empty string, which of course was all movies in the database.
+Furthermore, if the user submitted the form containing the input element on an empty search query string, the site would navigate to the search results page to display all those movies.
+If the user submitted the form when the input element was populated with a valid search query, the site would successfully navigate to the search results page but the search bar would remain populated with the user's latest query and a dropdown with the matching movies.

+### **SOLUTION:**
+If the value of the input element becomes empty at any point, the component renders `null` rather than rendering all movies in the database.
+If the user tries to submit the form on an empty search query string, the submit button is nonresponsive and the user will remain on the current page.
+Upon submission of a valid search query, a `handleClearSearchbar` function is fired to reset the searchbar query to the empty string such that the dropdown becomes `null` and disappears.

+## Popup

+I constructed a `Popup` component using React hooks to insert and clear a Popup element from the DOM whenever users add or remove films from their watchlists through CRUD actions, thus enhancing user experience.

 I conditionally render the Popup component based on the Boolean value of `displayPopup`, which is stored in the state, passing in the `clearPopup` function, which, when called in the Popup component, toggles the state of the parent component, `GenreCarouselItem` or `MovieShow`, causing it to be removed from the DOM entirely.
 But only after the Popup component is faded out, assigning it an id of fade-out.
 ```javascript